getredash/website/website/_usage/faq/general_category.md

 that “speaks” PostgreSQL).
 Today Redash has support for querying multiple databases, including: Redshift, Google BigQuery, Google Spreadsheets, PostgreSQL, MySQL, Graphite, Axibase Time Series Database and custom scripts.

+## Is Redash compatible with Windows?

+As a User, you can use Redash from any operating system with a modern browser (we recommend Chrome or Firefox).
+But, if you're looking to run the Open Source/Self-Hosted version of Redash then for this, you'll need a Linux server (or a VM/Docker container).

+## Browsers Redash Works Best On

+We recommend using Chrome or Firefox.

+If you encounter any issues that are browser specific, please let us know.